 Laetrile is a semi-synthetic chemical derived from amygdalin.
 It's sometimes referred to as vitamin B17, although it's not a vitamin.
 It's also referred to as amygdalin, thought it's not identical to this chemical.
 Like amygdalin, however, laetrile produces cyanide and benzaldehyde in the body.
 Some people claim that laetrile fights cancer.
 Health agencies say that the chemical is not only ineffective at treating cancer but is also dangerous.
 Researchers say that even laetrile that is injected instead of ingested is ineffective, though it may produce fewer side effects than the ingested form.
 The chemical is currently banned in the United States.

-Delicious Fruit All Year Long
+Delicious Fruit Throughout the Year

 Apricots are useful fruits that are packed with nutrition and flavour.
 The flesh of the sweet variety is delicious in summer.
 At other times of the year, canned and dried fruits are good substitutes for the fresh ones.